 An Introduction to Co-ops

-All entrepreneurs face an important question at the start of their journey – what business structure provides the best fit?
-Traditionally, this choice would encompass sole proprietorships, partnerships, or corporations, but in British Columbia the Co-operative model (or co-ops) is steadily growing in popularity.
+All entrepreneurs face an important question at the start of their journey – what business structure is the best fit?
+Usually, you’d choose between a sole proprietorship, partnership, or corporation.
+But in BC, the Co-operative model (or co-ops) is growing in popularity.

 What is a Co-operative?

-A co-operative is a business that is jointly-owned and democratically-controlled by its members.
-Through shared ownership and collective decision-making, members work together to meet their common economic, social, and cultural needs and aspirations.
+A co-operative is a jointly-owned business that’s democratically controlled by its members.
+Through shared ownership and collective decision-making, members collaborate to meet common economic, social, and cultural needs and aspirations.
 All members are shareholders in the co-op and have an equal vote in key decisions.
 This includes electing a board of directors, which governs the enterprise.

-Co-operatives take an ethical and sustainable approach to business by considering not only the economic impacts of their activities, but also their social/cultural and environmental impacts.
-All cooperatives around the world are founded on the same seven principles, which guide their structure, governance, and work.
+Co-ops are an ethical and sustainable approach to business, as they consider both the economic impacts of their activities, as well as their social, cultural, and environmental effects.
+In Canada, all co-ops are founded on the International Cooperative Alliance Statement, which guides their structure, governance, and work.

 The Co-operative Advantage

-• Co-ops put people and values first – The decisions made by co-ops balance the need for profitability with the needs of their members and wider community interests.
+• Co-ops put people and values first The decisions made by co-ops balance the need for profitability with the needs of their members and the wider community.

-• Co-ops are resilient – Often, co-operatives are more stable over time and more resilient in economic downturns.
-When other businesses may shut down or lay off workers, coop members pull together to work out solutions.
+• Co-ops are resilient Often, co-operatives are more stable over time and more resilient in economic downturns.
+When other businesses may shut down or lay off workers, co-op members collaborate to find solutions.

-• Co-ops support their communities – Because co-operatives are democratically owned by community members, co-ops keep money and jobs in their communities.
-Cooperatives also enable communities to have a degree of autonomy from outside forces.
-Community-based ownership helps to protect co-ops from takeovers and closures by outside decision makers.
+• Co-ops support their communities Because co-operatives are democratically owned by community members, they keep money and jobs in the communities.
+They also enable communities to have a degree of autonomy from outside forces.
+Community-based ownership helps protect co-ops from takeovers and closures by outside decision-makers.

-• Co-ops are adaptable – The various co-operative structures cater themselves to businesses and enterprises across industries.
-Co-operatives can also evolve their structures over time through a democratic process as they scale or adapt to the changing needs of their membership.
+• Co-ops are adaptable The various co-operative structures cater to businesses and enterprises across all sectors and industries.
+They can also evolve their structure over time, to scale and adapt to the changing needs of their membership.

-• Co-ops distribute risk and reward – Co-operatives make it more accessible for people to form a business by sharing the initial costs and the legal and financial risks amongst multiple individuals.
-Co-ops tend to make less risky decisions since many people are invested in and accountable to the longevity of the business.
+• Co-ops distribute risk and reward Co-operatives are a more accessible way to form businesses since the legal and financial risks are shared amongst multiple individuals.
+They also tend to make fewer risky decisions, due to the number of people invested in and accountable for the longevity of the business.

 Democratic Member Control

-A co-op is a union of persons and its control is democratic.
+A co-op is a union of people and is controlled by a democracy.
 Each member has one share and one vote, regardless of their patronage level.
 This business model pools the resources, knowledge, skills, and capital of its members, giving everyone a say in the direction it takes.

 Allocation of Profit